marcomariotti10/My-Shelfie-board-game/README.md

 ## Disconnections
 If a player is disconnected is able to reenter tha game  he left and by reentering the lobby name in the join selection and his old nickname in the nickname selection.

+---

+## 🧰 Requirements

+- Java 11+
+- JavaFX (for GUI)
+- Maven or Gradle (for dependency and build management)

+---

+## 📄 License

+This project is for **academic and educational use** only.
+Redistribution is subject to university policies.